agladstein/AJ_ABC/README.md

 ### Post Processing
 The following scripts use the Python package `multiprocessing` and should be run with all the cores of a node.

+#### Fixing incorrect Headers
 First use `find_broken_headers.py` to find any results output files with incorrect headers.
 This will specifically look for files that have a duplicate of IBD_var_EE in the header.
 This will create a list of the files with incorrect headers.
 `find_broken_headers.py dir model >>files_to_fix.txt`
 Then use `correct_header.py` to fix the results files with incorrect headers.
 This will create new files with the correct headers in `dir/results_AJ_M${model}_fixed`.
 Once these files are double checked, they should be moved to the original directory and overwrite incorrect files.
 `correct_header.py files_to_fix.txt`

+#### Tarring, transfering, and removing output files
+1. tar output directories on HPC
+2. transfer tar files to Atmosphere
+3. remove files that have been tarred and transferred on HPC

+#### Combining tarred output files
+This should be run on Atmosphere, but can also be run with a pbs script on HPC, as the I/O operations are slow on HPC.

+archive mount tar file to operate files as if in regular directory.
+`archivemount -o readonly  /vol2/macsSwig_AJmodels/results_sims_AJ_M1.tar ~/postprocessing`
+To unmount:
+`sudo umount /home/agladstein/postprocessing`

 -------------------------

 ## Running as a Workflow on Open Science Grid